 One day, I stopped staring and finally picked up the box to look it over.
 I glanced at the nutrition label and read (or, attempted to read) the ingredient list.
 My eyes opened wide in shock, I gently placed the box back on the shelf, and walked away in awe.
 How could so many bad things come in such a pretty package??
 On my drive home, I was determined to make a healthier, all natural, homemade version.

-Almost all of the recipes I’ve seen for Strawberry Cupcakes call for artificial red food coloring and/or sugary jello mix… no thanks.
+Almost all of the recipes I’ve seen for Strawberry Cupcakes call for artificial red food coloring and sugary jello mix… no thanks.
 I was all on my own to handcraft a recipe.
 Aaaaand as embarrassing as it is, I gotta tell you the truth — these cupcakes were a long time coming!
 It took me four completely failed batches to get these cupcakes to be a success.
-Every failed experiment, the cupcakes were incredibly dense and chewy and rubbery and terrible.
-The first two batches weren’t sweet at all, the third wasn’t pink (it was actually kind of grey, ew), and the fourth was “okay,” but not something I was proud of.
+Every failed experiment, the cupcakes were incredibly dense, chewy, and rubbery.
+Just terrible.
+The first two batches weren’t sweet at all, the third wasn’t pink (it was actually kind of grey?), and the fourth was “okay,” but not something I was proud of.

 When the kitchen timer would go off — Riiiiing.
 Riiiiing.
 Riiiiing. — my heart would jump into my throat.